 - When hosting a gathering make sure you know ahead of time how many people can safely be in your space.
 If your party ends up spilling out of your space it will draw the attention of Security staff.

 - Before your event, plan ahead.
 Make sure you know who you expect to attend your party and invite only those people you want at your party.
 Open invitation parties end up being much larger than you can plan for or have room for and end up drawing Security attention.

 - Speak with your neighbors to make sure they know how to contact you during your event if there are problems.
-They are less likely to call Security if your event gets out of hand if they can call you first to manage it.
+They are less likely to call Safety if your event gets out of hand if they can call you first to manage it.

 - Assign a resident to be the spokesperson for the party who will assist Security in managing the party if it needs to be managed or broken up.